The Supplier Selection Process

 Be sure to check that the vendor you employ is the one that will be doing the work.
 Some suppliers May Outsource their work to subcontractors.
 If that’s the case, you also need to investigate the subcontractor to determine if this is a satisfactory arrangement.

 If possible, I arranged to meet potential suppliers face to face and see how their business operates.
 Understanding how your vendor Works will give you a better sense of how it can benefit your business.

-Always keep in mind that your business’s reputation could be judged on the labour practices of your suppliers.
+Always keep in mind that your business’s reputation could be judged on the labor practices of your suppliers.
 As such, it makes good business sense to consider the ethical parts of your supply chain.

 After you settle down the suppliers you’d like to work with, it’s time to move into negotiating the terms and conditions and drawing up a contract with payment terms.

-Getting the Right Supplier for Your Organisation
+Getting the Right Supplier for Your Organization

 Know What You Need